genkami/watson/doc/spec.md

 Each lexer has its own mode.
 The mode of a lexer is either `A` or `S`.
 The initial mode of a lexer is `A` unless otherwise specified.

+Every time the lexer processes Snew, it flips its mode.

 The complete conversion table between instructions and their Watson Representations are as follows: